gellison1505/Purple-Homework/blackjack/Blackjack Readme.md

 Instructions

-This assignment will help you practice programming in Javascript and JQuery and using HTML animations by simulating a well-known card game.
-Watch [How to Play Blackjack](`https://www.youtube.com/watch?v=eyoh-Ku9TCI`) to familiarize yourself with the basic rules of the game.
+This assignment builds on `Deal a Deck of Cards`.
+You will use Javascript, jQuery, and HTML to simulate the game of blackjack.
+Watch [How to Play Blackjack](`https://www.youtube.com/watch?v=eyoh-Ku9TCI`) to familiarize yourself with the basic rules.

-Assignment
-* Use Implement card values
+Instructions

+Review `blackjack.pdf`, `blackjack.html` and `blackjack.js`.
+The blackjack application simulates the actions of dealer and player.
+Make the game functional by adding the missing code the player sections in the provided files.

-* Implement player hit
+* implement hit button
-* Implement player stay
+* implement stay button
-* Implement dealer <= 16 instruction
-* Implement dealer >=17
-* Implement player win/lose

-Take a look at Newspaper.pdf.

-* Use semantic HTML tags to mark headers and article content.
-* Create an external stylesheet and use CSS and flexbox to match the pdf.
-* You are encouraged to learn additional CSS techniques to help you complete the assignment.
-* Try to come as close as possible the pdf example.

-Visit [Lorem Ipsum](`https://www.lipsum.com/`) to generate text for the Newspaper article.
+* implement bust
+* implement blackjack